We recently held a webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents,” and you can find a video and slides from that webinar here.

 Challenges With Outsourcing Your Cold Calling

-But even if you agree with all of that and want to outsource your cold calling, it is not a simple thing to do, and there are some challenges that you can expect.
+But even if you agree with all of that and want to outsource your cold calling, it is not simple, and you can expect some challenges.

 Finding a good caller

-It is not impossible to find someone as there are definitely people out there who need and want this type of job, but you will have to post a job to find interested applicants and interview them to pick one that you think might fit.
-This can take some time, but we share some tips for helping to decrease this challenge in the webinar.
+It is not impossible to find someone, as there are definitely people out there who need and want this type of job.
+However, you will have to post a job to find interested applicants and interview them to pick one that you think might fit.
+This can take some time, but we will share some tips in the webinar to help decrease this challenge.

 Teaching them what to say

-If you are going to put someone on the phone on your behalf, you are going to need to teach them what to say.
-This is a significant challenge, but the most straightforward step to take here is to provide your caller with some sort of sales playbook.
+If you are going to put someone on the phone on your behalf, you will need to teach them what to say.
+This is a significant challenge, but the most straightforward step is to provide your caller with some sort of sales playbook.

 Making sure they work

-We are talking about hiring a work-at-home agent here, and one concern that you will have is if they are working for the time that you pay them.
-The good news is that with cold calling, managing productivity is a little easier as their main activity is making phone calls, so if you put them on some sort of phone system where you can see a call log, you should be able to have a decent view into how hard they are working.
+We are talking about hiring a work-at-home agent here, and one concern that you will have is whether they are working for the time that you pay them.
+The good news is that cold calling makes managing productivity a little easier, as their main activity is making phone calls.
+If you put them on some sort of phone system where you can see a call log, you should be able to have a decent view of how hard they are working.

 Getting them to produce results